usedhondacivic/usedhondacivic.github.io/posts/raymarching/content.md

 Ray marching follows the same concept as ray tracing (following rays through space), but lowers the load through some computational cleverness.

+I'll first walk through the theoretical basis for ray marching before finishing the article talking about my implementation.

 ### Signed Distance Fields (SDFs)

 If computing exact ray-world intersections is too costly, what are our options?
 Ray marching uses an iterative approach based on Signed Distance Fields (SDFs).
 Instead of computing an exact intersection, the ray marching algorithm queries the lowest distance between a point and any location on an object.
 Outside of the object this value is > 0, inside it is < 0, and it is equal to 0 on the border.